 Although water users may struggle with the time and financial burden of various and sometimes overlapping requirements, these efforts will continue to protect their water rights and the ability to access water supplies.
 While complying with new legislation and regulations, water resource managers throughout the Sacramento Valley continue to manage precious water supplies to support the culture, economy, and environment of the region.
 Sacramento Valley water suppliers and users are continually implementing new practices and infrastructure to increase efficient water management at the field, city, district, and regional levels.
-The challenge in the Sacramento Valley will be to implement new water management and both farming and municipal practices in a way that ensures efficiency at the local level, while not jeopardizing regional efficiency and the benefits and values the water use provides to the environment or to other downstream water users.
-This report should help guide water users to comply with these various requirements as part of the ongoing efforts for regional sustainability in the Sacramento Valley, and to help ensure that water will be available to serve multiple benefits, both now and into the future.
+The challenge in the Sacramento Valley will be to improve water management and both farming and municipal practices.
+This should be accomplished in a way that ensures efficiency at the local level, without compromising regional efficiency and the benefits and values the water use provides to the environment and other downstream water users.
+This report should help guide water users to comply with these various requirements as part of the ongoing efforts for regional sustainability in the Sacramento Valley, and to help ensure that water will be available to serve multiple benefits now and in the future.